soumya3969/Todo_Renewed/HighLevelDocument.md

 **7. Assumptions and Constraints**

 - Users need a stable internet connection for cross-device functionality.
-- Email verification is required for account activation.
+- Email verification is required for account activation with OTP.
 - Uses free-tier cloud services for deployment.

 ---